Don't Let It Go To Waste!

 What's the problem?

-According to CB Environmental "the average household in the UK produces more than a tonne of waste every year.
-Put together, this comes to a total of 31 million tonnes per year, equivalent to the weight of three and a half million double-decker buses, a queue of which would go around the world two and a half times!
+According to CB Environmental, the average household in the UK produces more than a tonne of waste every year.
+Put this together and it comes to a total of 31 million tonnes per year.
+This is equivalent to the weight of three and a half million double-decker buses, a queue of which would go around the world two and a half times!

-If we carry on at this rate, it means that we will double the amount of waste we produce every 25 years."
+If we carry on at this rate, it means that we'll be doubling the amount of waste we produce every 25 years.

-The problem is,where does it all go?
+The problem is, where does it all go?
 Some of it is recycled, but UK Government statistics claim only around 7%, whilst 40% ends up in landfill.
+40% ends up in landfill, that's 12.4 million tonnes of rubbish every year!

-It's more important than ever that out "clutter" should have an extended life, either in it's original form but passed on to someone else, or by being repurposed.
+Given this fact, it's more important than ever that what we buy should have an extended life.
+This means either being passed on to someone else in the original form, or by being repurposed.

-Re purposing/repairing/upcycling - do you have things in your house that you would like to keep (maybe for sentimental reasons), but you don't love them as they are, or where they are?
-Think about using these items elsewhere in your house and perhaps for a different purpose.
+Re purposing/Upcycling - do you have things in your house that you would like to keep (maybe for sentimental reasons), but you don't love them as they are, or where they are?
+Think about using these items elsewhere in your house or for a different purpose.

-I have a basketwork and metal doll's high chair, bought when we lived in Naples in the 1970's and is of sentimental value, as it reminds me of that time.
-It's a bit bulky to store though and I don't want to give display space to it in my house, I've repurposed it as flowerpot holder on my patio.
-It works perfectly, it's unusual and I see it everyday, instead of it being stuck out of the way in storage somewhere.
+I have a basketwork and metal doll's high chair, of sentimental value.
+It's bulky to store though and I don't want to give display space to it in my house, so I've repurposed it as flowerpot holder on my patio.
+It works perfectly, and I see it everyday, instead of it being stuck out of sight in a storage box.

-I inherited a pair of Parker Knoll chairs from my parents, the green fabric wasn't really to our taste so we had them re upholstered by Gaff in a grey felt fabric and now we love them!
+I inherited a pair of Parker Knoll chairs from my parents, the green fabric wasn't really to our taste so we had them re upholstered by Gaff in a grey felt fabric.

 Older furniture is so worth re upholstering, revarnishing or even painting/spraying, as it's often far better made than furniture available to buy now (and the trees have already been felled!).
-If you have a piece of furniture you'd like turned into something really different, have a look at Bougaloo Boutique.
-Local (to Maidenhead) resources for re purposing and upcycling items include Transformed Treasures (upholstery service) Alistair Price Antiques (specialist furniture restorers) and L'Atelier Lucie (furniture upcycling).
+If you have a piece of furniture you'd like turned into something really different, have a look at Boogaloo Boutique (now running DIY decoupage courses).
+Berkshire resources for re purposing and upcycling items include The Cushion Cafe (upholstery service) Alistair Price Antiques (specialist furniture restorers) and L'Atelier Lucie (furniture upcycling).

 There are some amazing companies out there that have built their businesses around repairing and repurposing items.
 Since 2005 Elvis & Kresse have been making handbags and purses out of de commissioned fire hose, donating 50% of their profits to the Firefighters charity.

 Wyatt and Jack make bags out of broken bouncy castles, inflatables and deck chairs (for local drop off contact Plastic Free Windsor & Beyond).
-The Restory, provide "luxury aftercare", in other words refurbishment and repair for shoes, bags and leather goods.
+The Restory, provide a "luxury aftercare" collection service, for the refurbishment and repair of shoes, bags and leather goods.

 Sophiti & Chess will take unwanted jeans, cashmere, merino wool and supermarket "bags for life" and turn them into wash bags and re useable sandwich bags!
 Sew Eco is always on the lookout for men's shirts to turn into hankies and other fabric to use as the backing for re usable make up wipes.